kenogihara/sentiment_analysis/README.md

 #### Word Cloud

-**Step 5:** In this section, I put all lemmatized reviews in a single string and store it in `all_words_lem` in order to generate a word cloud of the most frequently used words.
+**Step 5:** In this section, I put all lemmatized reviews in a single string called, `all_words_lem` in order to generate a word cloud of the most frequently used words.

 ```py
 all_words_lem = " ".join([word for word in reviews["lemmatized"]])